The Computer Science Major 2013-14

 - UC Santa Cruz offers a full degree program in computer game design.
 Please refer to the computer science: computer game design major sheet for more information.

 Admission to the Jack Baskin School of Engineering (BSOE)

 Please see the current UC Santa Cruz General Catalog for a full description of the BSOE admissions policy.

 Transfer Applicants: Admission into the major will be based on the student’s academic college record.
 Applicants are encouraged to take and excel in as many courses that are equivalent to the department’s foundation courses as possible (see Transfer Preparation section).
-An applicant will be approved, conditionally approved, or declined.
-Only students who have completed most or all of the foundation courses will be approved or conditionally approved for the major.
+Only students who have completed most or all of the foundation courses will be approved for the major.

 High School Preparation

 It is recommended that high school students intending to apply to the BSOE have completed four years of mathematics (through advanced algebra and trigonometry) and three years of science in high school, including one year each of chemistry, physics, and biology.
 Comparable college mathematics and science courses completed at other institutions may be accepted in place of high school preparation.
 Students without this preparation may be required to take additional courses to prepare themselves for the program.